August 6 2021

-UK retail banks have until the 17th September 2021 to analyze, identify, and resolve issues around “common control failings in anti-money laundering frameworks.”
-Failure to change may result in potential regulatory action, so banks need to take urgent steps toward securing their AML and financial crime management.
+Banks across the world realise that failure to maintain tight anti-money laundering frameworks may result in potential regulatory action.
+Many need to take urgent steps toward securing their AML and financial crime management.

 Verifying the identity of a new remote customer is the first and most crucial step in a bank’s online anti-money laundering efforts.
 It’s how banks ensure that they’re engaging with a legitimate individual from the beginning, which enables you to filter out potential bad actors, bots, and fraudulent identities straight away.

 The UN estimates that the amount of money laundered globally each year is 2 – 5% of the world’s GDP.
 Fines are common: in total, global penalties for non-compliance with AML regulations totalled $36bn between 2008-2020.
 Verifying and enrolling your customers in a way that complies with regulatory guidelines is essential.

 iProov’s simple-to-use, inclusive facial biometric technology enables you to verify each and every remote customer with the highest level of assurance.
 With Genuine Presence Assurance, retail banks can ask new customers to complete a brief and effortless facial scan during the online onboarding process.
 This confirms that a remote individual is who they claim to be, by verifying their physical face against the image in their photo ID.